 Inventory Turnover = Net Sales/ Average Stock

 where net sales are the revenue you have after accounting for returns, and average stock is calculated as above for any period of time you need.

 There are several ways to calculate safety stock levels, and the easiest to use estimate is to take the two months in the year when the highest and lowest number of products were sold, and subtract one from the other.

 Safety Stock= Highest number of products sold in a month- Lowest number of products sold in a month

-Do note that this is a very simplistic formula that is good for giving you an estimate.
+Do note that this is a very simple formula that is good for giving you an estimate.

 If your product sales remain fairly stable across all months in a year, the formula to calculate critical stock is fairly simple.
 But first, we need to know the average monthly sales, which is the average number of products you sell in a month.